shivamxjha/Cleaning-Data/Codebook.md

 # R script
 R code "run_analysis.R" performs the following steps

-1 Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.

 Read Training data set
 Read Testing data set
 Read Features
 Read Activity labels
 Merge traing and test data

-2 Appropriately labels the data set with descriptive variable names
+2. Appropriately labels the data set with descriptive variable names.

-3 Extracts only the measurements on the mean and standard deviation for each measurement
+3. Extracts only the measurements on the mean and standard deviation for each measurement

-Uses descriptive activity names to name the activities in the data set
+4. Uses descriptive activity names to name the activities in the data set

-Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-Variables
+# Variables
-x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files. x_data, y_data and subject_data merge the previous datasets to further analysis. features contains the correct names for the x_data dataset, which are applied to the column names stored in
+x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
+x_data, y_data and subject_data merge the previous datasets to further analysis.